Arab attacker kills four in Israel and is fatally shot, police say | Law-Order

 Arab attacker kills four in Israel and is fatally shot, police say

-In a statement, Prime Minister Naftali Bennett said Israeli security forces were exercising "maximum vigilance" in the wake of the attack.
+"We stand ready to provide support to the Israeli government's efforts to investigate this heinous crime," Price said at a regular press briefing.
 The Magen David Adom ambulance service and police said three women and a man were killed by the assailant, who rammed his car into one victim and stabbed others at a petrol station and at an outdoor shopping centre.

 An Arab assailant killed at least four people in Israel's southern city of Beersheba on Tuesday in the deadliest such attack in years, before he was fatally shot by a passer-by, police said.